itsjustausernamemoz/DSA-Group-Project/README.md

 FUNCTIONS
 Functions which are used:
-Add Function: Adds a track to the linked list.
+Functions which are used:
-Remove Function: Removes tracks from linked list.
+*remove function:* Removes traxks from linked list.
-Search Function: Searches for specific track from linked list.
+*add function:* Adds a track to the linked list.
-Play Function: Plays one track at a time.
+*play function:* Plays one track at a time.
-Update Function: Updates the linked list.
-Repeat Function: Repeats a track from the linked list.
+*repeat function:* Repeats a track from the linked list.
-MODE:
+*update function:* Updates  the linked list.
+*search function*: searched the linked list.

+ *Mode* :
 The software is able to work in one mode day only which is  audio.
 Input: tracks
-Output: track name, artist and duration.
+Output: track name,artidt and duration.
 [music_player.zip]
 [DSA521S Group Project.pdf]
 (https://github.com/itsjustausernamemoz/DSA-Group-Project/files/9824892/DSA521S.Group.Project.pdf)